remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

 Effects like `<Shrinking>`, `<Move>` and `<Explosion>` need to be applied to that red heart.
 We do this in a new component called RedHearts.

-Also to consider is that you need to change the position of `<RedHearts>` otherwise they would be on top of the `<Dots>`, you want to avoid this by changing the `<AbsoluteFill>`.
-You change the position by giving the red hearts a bigger radius than the dots, apply a 100px translation.
+Consider s that we need to add an offset to `<RedHearts>`, otherwise they would be positioned the same as the `<Dots>`.

+We change the position by giving the red hearts a bigger radius than the dots, and apply a `100px` translation.
 Also, we add a short delay of 5 frames to the `<Move>` component:

 ```tsx twoslash title="src/RedHearts.tsx"
 // @filename: Move.tsx